-Melanie started her Pilates journey in 1999 while completing her BA Dance at the Victorian College of the Arts.
+Melanie started her own Pilates journey in 1999 while completing her BA Dance at the Victorian College of the Arts.
 Her love of all things movement based especially with attention to detail and technique had her soon training to become a Pilates teacher.
 Fortunate enough to do her training in an environment that was an apprenticeship style way of learning she was surrounded by experienced teachers and physiotherapists who helped shape the teacher she is today.

 Her experience includes working with clients who have been referred from allied medical practitioner’s, along with clients needing to improve functional movements for specific sports.

-In addition to her Pilates training Melanie runs a pre requisite Anatomy course for people wanting to become Pilates teachers, holds a Cert 4 in Work Place Training and Assessment and a Certificate 4 in Personal Training and lectures on the Evolved Pilates Level 2 APMA teacher training course.
+In addition to her Pilates training Melanie runs a pre requisite Anatomy course for people wanting to become Pilates teachers, holds a Cert 4 in Work Place Training and Assessment and a Certificate 4 in Personal Training and lectures on the APMA teacher training course.
 In 2017 she was invited to sit on the APMA Council and Education Commitee and is a Level 4 APMA member.